THE PLATFORM

 Now you’re off to the races.
 It’s time to actually start working on your course content.

 You’re probably feeling overwhelmed thinking about all of the content you could include.
-To prevent scope creep, focus on your content with the end in mind.
+To prevent scope creep when learning how to create an online course, focus on your content with the end in mind.

 Using backwards design is an instructional concept many educators use to plan entire learning modules and lessons.
 It helps you keep a narrow focus on what essential information you need to teach your students.

-The topics you include in your online course, and the sequence or order in which you include this content, is very important to increase student engagement and results.
+The topics you include in your online course, and the order you include this content in, is very important to increase student engagement and results.

 Outlining your online course will also help you create your content quickly.
-Just like your book outline is a roadmap to writing your book, your course outline is a roadmap to building your course.
+Just like your book outline is a roadmap to writing your book, your course outline is a roadmap to learning how to create an online course.

 Here’s how to outline your course:

-1. Create a mindmap of your course topic, and all the sub-topics it needs.
+• Create a mindmap of your course topic, and all the subtopics it needs.

-2. Add sections to sub-topics as needed, usually 2-5 for each.
+• Add sections to subtopics as needed, usually 2-5 for each.

-There are new course platforms and softwares continually offered, but right now these are the key players.
+There are new course platforms and software continually offered, but right now these are the key players.

-3. Kartra.
-Starts at $79 per month and is an all-in-inclusive platform for course hosting, custom domains, landing pages, multiple products, membership sites and more.
+• Kartra.
+Starts at $79 per month and is an all-in-inclusive platform for course hosting, custom domains, landing pages, multiple products, membership sites, and more.

-As you compare online course platforms, you’ll want to have a list of your “must-haves” versus your “nice-to-haves”, as well as a budget.
+As you compare online course platforms while learning how to create an online course, you’ll want to have a list of your “must-haves” versus your “nice-to-haves.”

-For example, maybe you need a course platform that is all-in-one and can deliver emails, process payments, and includes customer support.
+For example, maybe you need a course platform that is all-in-one and delivers emails, processes payments, and includes customer support.

 Or, maybe you just need an online course platform to host your video on, and can manage the rest.